PhysiCell-Tools/python-loader/man/TUTORIAL.md

 Each time PhysiCell’s internal time tracker passes a time step where data is to be saved, it generates a number of files of various types.\
 Each of these files will have a number at the end that indicates where it belongs in the sequence of outputs.\
-All of the files from the first round of output will end in 00000000.* and the second round will be 00000001.* and so on.\
+All files from the first round of output will end in 00000000.* and the second round will be 00000001.* and so on.\
 Have a look at this [PhysiCell data time series](https://github.com/elmbeech/pcDataLoader/tree/v3/pcDataLoader/data_timeseries_2d).

 Let’s say we captured data every simmulation time hour, and we’re interested in the set of output, half a day through the run, the 13th set of output files.\